 A typical holiday in the Dutch culture is King’s day.
 Celebrating the birthday of the king is a big event and almost everyone wears orange this day.
-Several festivals are organized and you can see in all the towns and villages of the so-called free markets.
+Several festivals are organised and you can see in all the towns and villages of the so-called free markets.
 Everyone gets a free day off work to celebrate this popular birthday.

 If you want to know all the national holidays keep reading.
 Another great national holiday is Carnival.
 Seven weeks before Easter there is this national parade called carnival.
 Everyone is dressed up and there are magnificent carnival floats, often with a specific theme through the streets.

 Check here for a free quotation of removals to Holland.